A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Static setting

-We introduce some notation that is going to be used in the rest of the paper.
-For $h>0$ and $\boldsymbol{q}=(\boldsymbol{y},\boldsymbol{m})\in \mathcal{Q}$, we define the \emph{(scaled) horizontal} and \emph{vertical averaged displacements} and the \emph{(scaled) first moment}, respectively
+We introduce some notation that is going to be employed in the rest of the paper.
+For $h>0$ and $\boldsymbol{q}=(\boldsymbol{y},\boldsymbol{m})\in \mathcal{Q}_h$, we define the {(scaled) horizontal} and {vertical averaged displacements} and the {(scaled) first moment}, respectively

 by setting